ustun/react-without-jsx/README.md

 ## Technique 2: Using React.createElement as h

-This was suggested by @jacksonrayhamilton and I actually think it is superior, just use React.createElement.
+This was suggested by https://github.com/jacksonrayhamilton and I actually think it is superior, just use React.createElement.
 To save typing, give it a short name like h.

+React.createElement allows you to create DOM elements and components using the same interface.

 ```js
 var React = require('react');